wp-plugins/better-wp-security/readme.txt

 === Better WP Security ===
 Contributors: ChrisWiegman
 Donate link: http://www.chriswiegman.com/projects/better-wp-security/
-Tags: security, multi-site, network, mu, login, lockdown, htaccess, hack, header, cleanup, ban, restrict, access, protect, protection, disable, images, image, hotlink, admin, username, database, prefix, wp-content, rename, directory, directories, secure
+Tags: security, secure, multi-site, network, mu, login, lockdown, htaccess, hack, header, cleanup, ban, restrict, access, protect, protection, disable, images, image, hotlink, admin, username, database, prefix, wp-content, rename, directory, directories, secure
 Requires at least: 3.0
 Tested up to: 3.2
 Stable tag: 1.7

-Helps protect your Wordpress single or multi-site installation from attackers.
+Helps secure Wordpress by protecting your single or multi-site installation from attackers.
 Hardens standard Wordpress security by hiding vital areas of your site, protecting access to important files via htaccess, preventing brute-force login attempts, detecting attack attempts, and more.

 == License ==
 Released under the terms of the GNU General Public License.

 == Description ==

+#1 WORDPRESS SECURITY PLUGIN

 Better WP Security takes the best Wordpress security features and techniques and combines them in a single plugin thereby ensuring that as many security holes as possible are patched without  having to worry about conflicting features or the possibility of missing anything on your site.

-NOTE: It is quite possible (maybe even probable) that something will break due to the complexity of the changes made by this plugin.
-That said, under no circumstances do I release this plugin with any warranty, implied or otherwise, and at no time will I take any responsibility for any damage that might arise from the use of this plugin.
-REMEMBER TO ALWAYS BACKUP BEFORE TRYING NEW SOFTWARE!

 = Current features =

-* Remove the meta "Generator" tag
+1. Remove the meta "Generator" tag
-* Removes login error messages
+2. Removes login error messages
-* Change the urls for backend functions including login, admin, and more
+3. Change the urls for backend functions including login, admin, and more
-* Limit admin access to specified IP or range of IP addresses
+4. Limit admin access to specified IP or range of IP addresses
-* Ban troublesome bots and other hosts
+5. Ban troublesome bots and other hosts
-* Completely turn off the ability to login for a given time period (away mode)
+6. Completely turn off the ability to login for a given time period (away mode)
-* Prevent brute force attacks by banning hosts and users with too many invalid login attempts
+7. Prevent brute force attacks by banning hosts and users with too many invalid login attempts
-* Display a random version number to non administrative users anywhere version is used (often attached to plugin resources such as scripts and style sheets)
+8. Display a random version number to non administrative users anywhere version is used (often attached to plugin resources such as scripts and style sheets)
-* Remove theme, plugin, and core update notifications from users who do not have permission to update them (useful on multisite installations)
+9. Remove theme, plugin, and core update notifications from users who do not have permission to update them (useful on multisite installations)
-* Remove Windows Live Write header information
+10. Remove Windows Live Write header information
-* Remove RSD header information
+11. Remove RSD header information
-* Strengthen .htaccess settings
+12. Strengthen .htaccess settings
-* Enforce strong passwords for all accounts of a configurable minimum role
+13. Enforce strong passwords for all accounts of a configurable minimum role
-* Basic Intrusion detection (based on 404 logging)
+14. Detect attempts to attack your site
-* Rename "admin" account
+15. Rename "admin" account
-* Security checker
+16. Security checker
-* Allow for changing the Wordpress table prefix where necessary
+17. Change the Wordpress database table prefix
-* Force SSL for admin pages (on supporting servers)
+18. Force SSL for admin pages (on supporting servers)
-* Change wp-content path
+19. Change wp-content path
+20. Turn off file editing from within Wordpress admin area
+20. Works on multi-site (network) and single site installations

 == Installation ==